2001aya2001alaa/K-Mean-Clustering/README.md

 1. Importing the necessary libraries: pandas, numpy, matplotlib, seaborn, KMeans, and StandardScaler.
 2. Loading the data from an Excel file.
 3. Checking for null and duplicate values in the data.
+4. Detect and handle the outliers.
-4. Preprocessing the data by scaling it using StandardScaler.
+5. Preprocessing the data by scaling it using StandardScaler.
-5. Defining the number of clusters.
+6. Defining the number of clusters.
-6. Initializing the KMeans clustering model with the specified number of clusters.
+7. Initializing the KMeans clustering model with the specified number of clusters.
-7. Fitting the model on the preprocessed data.
+8. Fitting the model on the preprocessed data.
-8. Extracting the labels (cluster assignments) for each data point.
+9. Extracting the labels (cluster assignments) for each data point.
-9. Adding the labels to the original dataset as a new column.
+10. Adding the labels to the original dataset as a new column.
-10. Plotting the data points with different colors for each cluster to visualize the clustering result.
+11. Plotting the data points with different colors for each cluster to visualize the clustering result.